rocheio/quake-timer/README.md

 ./quaketimer.exe
 ```

-Turn your volume up so you can hear the dings.
+Turn your volume up so you can hear the alerts.

 Press the registered hotkey, even when terminal is not focused.